jamesmortensen/random-gmail-quotes/README.md

 // @history        0.9.2 initial beta release to the public in the Chrome Web Store with Stack Exchange flair import support

 // @history        0.9.2.2 Added in more quotes, upgraded jQuery to 2.1.0.

+// @history        0.9.3  Modified the quote manager to make it easier to use.